About water for cities and towns

 Strategies, plans and programs

-The department develops strategies, plans and programs to achieve water security, quality, efficiency and accountability.
+The department develops strategies, plans and programs to manage the urban water cycle and achieve water security, quality, efficiency and accountability.
 Learn more about our water strategies, plans and programs below.

 Water is critical to the health, resilience, liveability and economic sustainability of communities.
 The efficient use of water contributes to long-term supply as population increases, builds resilience and supports readiness to respond to future weather extremes, such as drought.

 Many towns and cities rely on a single source of water.
-The department supports the use of alternative water sources to provide cities and towns with a resilient and secure water supply.
+The department supports water supply diversification and the use of alternative water sources to provide cities and towns with a resilient and secure water supply.

 The roadmap aims to make it easier for water utilities to assess, cost and engage with their customers on recycled water.
 A key initiative of the roadmap is our dedicated concierge service, which provides industry with information and guidance on the planning and use for recycled water.